 - Customer appreciation and thank-you messages.

-Personalize one of our holiday and event video templates to send your warmest wishes to your customers.
+Personalize one of our getting started templates to hit the ground running with your customers.

 As you can see, you can use personalized videos no matter what stage your lead is at, and they can be as simple (just your sales rep in front of the camera) or as stylized as you want.
 As with any marketing effort, the important thing is to know what you’re hoping to achieve through personalized video marketing, set your goals, and measure your progress against them.